sughra-bit/credit-risk-classification/README.md

 Summary
 Overall, both models worked quite well with accuracy scores above 90%.
-However, Model 2 had a higher balanced accuracy score of 99.6% compared to 94.4% of Model 1.
+However, Model 2 had a higher balanced accuracy score of 99.6% as compared to 94.4% of Model 1.
 Thus, Model 2 is a better classifier of loan status.

-From our results it is clear that it is more difficult to accurately classify high-risk loans.
-However, from our domain knowledge, we know that it is more important to be able to correctly predict high-risk loans as not doing so poses a danger to lenders.

-Here are the concluding recommendations:

-Use Model 2, where high-risk loans are over-represented for predicting loan status.
-If possible, feed the model with more training data on high-risk loans to improve accuracy.
-This model is good enough to run a pilot classifying project, where this model is the first step for predicting loan status.
-This way, the model can be evaluated with real time data, and improved upon as needed.
-In this model, we used logistic regression, but it may be worthwhile to try other supervised learning models like Random Forest, KNN or Tensor Flow, to see if they yield better results.